A nonprofit institute for research and publishing, exhibitions, and convenings on art of the global diaspora, Rivers

 (Yale University Press) and organized the eponymous touring exhibition.

 Dr. Jordan Amirkhani is Deputy Director and Curator of Rivers Institute for Contemporary Art & Thought.
-Prior to taking on these roles, Amirkhani has held academic positions at American University in Washington, DC and at the University of Tennessee in Chattanooga.
-Recent curatorial projects include Helen Cammock: I Will Keep My Soul; Troy Montes Michie: Rock of Eye; and Yto Barrada: Ways to Baffle the Wind.
+Prior to taking on these roles, Amirkhani held academic positions at American University in Washington, DC and at the University of Tennessee in Chattanooga.
+Recent curatorial projects include Helen Cammock: I Will Keep My Soul, Troy Montes Michie: Rock of Eye, and Yto Barrada: Ways to Baffle the Wind.
 Amirkhani has written scholarship and essays on the work of contemporary artists such as Wendy Red Star, Sheida Soleimani, Soheila Sokhanvari, and Vesna Pavlović and her work has been featured in publications that include The Paris Review Daily, Artforum, Art in America, Baltimore Arts, Boston Art Review, X-Tra, and Burnaway.
-Her emphasis on contextualizing contemporary art and artists working in the American South garnered her a prestigious Creative Capital/Andy Warhol Foundation “Short-Form” Writing Grant in 2017 and three nominations for The Rabkin Prize in Arts Journalism in 2017, 2018, and 2019.
+Her emphasis on contextualizing contemporary art and artists working in the American South garnered her a prestigious Creative Capital/Andy Warhol Foundation Arts Writers Grant in Short-Form Writing in 2017 and three nominations for the Rabkin Prize in Arts Journalism in 2017, 2018, and 2019.